RunxinXu/DGLGraphParallel/README.md

 ```python
 class DGLNodeFlowLoader
 ```
-It will generate same number nodeflows as the `torch.cuda.device_count()` and gather them into a list for inputs.
-Also the `labels` will be returned as the concatenation of all nodeflows corresponded labels in the inputs.
+It will generate same number of nodeflows as the `torch.cuda.device_count()` and gather them into a list for inputs.
+Also the `labels` will be returned as the concatenation of all labels corresponded to nodeflows in the inputs.

 ```python
 class DGLGraphDataParallel
 ```
 This class is modified from `torch.nn.DataParallel`.
 The input of the model should be a list of nodeflows.

-Each `forward` will do things like below (similar with `torch.nn.DataParallel`):
+Each `forward` will perform following operations (similar to `torch.nn.DataParallel`):

   * Scatter `inputs` and `kwargs` to all GPUs (by using `NodeFlow.copy_from_parent()`)

-  * Replicates the module to all GPUs (same as `torch`)
+  * Replicate the module to all GPUs (same as `torch`)

   * Parallel apply for all GPUs (same as `torch`)